Filipemendonca1978/Galaxy-Boot-Logo-Patcher/README.md

 # Galaxy-Boot-Logo-Patcher
-Simple boot logo patcher for Samsung devices written in Shell.
+Simple boot logo changer for Samsung devices written in Shell.
 Working UI 7 and 8

 ## To run:
 - Make sure you are on Termux with root access